Code-Institute-Submissions/jameskelly33-in-season-recipes/README.md

 7. Search for the appropriate github repository and confirm the link.

-8. Go to settings and clock on reveal Config Vars.
+8. Go to settings and click on reveal Config Vars.

 Set the following config vars updating with your own passwords or Database Names: